Source code for ezmsg.event.peak

 if np.any(b_unf):

-# Must hold back at least 1 sample before start of unfinished events so we can re-detect.
+# Hold back at least 1 sample before start of unfinished events so we can re-detect.

 hold_idx = max(hold_idx - 1, 0)